Ammar-Raneez/Basic_Deno_Rest_API/README.md

 ```

 **Notes**
-Deno does not use node_modules, rather you import the module directly from deployed url
+* Deno does not use node_modules, rather you import the module directly from the module deployed url
+* Highly secured, explicit permissions must be given on startup